Learn · Real Estate · 9 min read

 At this level, Stack CT (cloud-based, free tier available) or PlanSwift (Windows, perpetual license) both make sense.
 Stack CT is easier to get started with and works in a browser.
 PlanSwift has a higher upfront cost and steeper learning curve but handles complex assemblies well once set up.

 The value of a full platform shows up when you are managing multiple projects, want to save takeoff templates, and need to produce formal quantity reports for clients or project managers.
+For renovation projects, see our guide on cost per square foot to renovate a home for how measured quantities translate into budget estimates.

 Large GCs and commercial estimating teams

 At this level, the decision is usually made at the company level, not by individual estimators.
 The platform is part of a broader workflow that includes project management, procurement, and accounting systems.
+See our guide to cost per square foot to build for how construction pricing feeds into estimates at this scale.

 Tool comparison by project size